Botox for Jaw Tension: What Patients Need to Know Before Treatment

 That is the attraction of Botox.
 If the muscles are driving the problem, weakening or inhibiting them may seem like a logical answer.

-Some earlier research reviews and trials have reported benefit in selected patients, but the picture is mixed.
-A 2022 review described “equivocal evidence for myogenous TMDs”, meaning the evidence was uncertain and inconsistent.
-A 2024 randomised placebo-controlled crossover trial found that 50 units of BoNT-A "might improve MFP symptoms", but the authors also said the specific effect compared with placebos "is not obvious". (helda.helsinki.fi)
+Some earlier reviews and trials have reported benefit in selected patients, but the evidence is mixed.
+Delcanho et al. (2022) described the evidence for Botox in myogenous TMD as equivocal, meaning uncertain and inconsistent.
+A 2024 randomised placebo-controlled crossover trial found that 50 units of botulinum toxin type A might improve myofascial pain symptoms, but the authors also stated that the specific effect compared with placebo was not obvious (Sitnikova et al., 2024).

 That is not a strong green light.
 It is more of a yellow light.